 Tidal current reversals and cold front passages are perfect examples of times when two anchors might be better than one.
 You can, in advance, set an anchor to hold the boat into the outgoing tide and the incoming tide.
 In the case of a cold front, you can place an anchor to hold the boat into the present wind conditions, and another into the anticipated frontal winds.
 Knowing that each anchor is set correctly in advance will give the captain a lot of comfort with the knowledge that nothing is left to chance.

-Video: Learn more about anchoring your boat with two anchors
+Watch this video to learn more about anchoring your boat with two anchors.

-There are two primary ways to rig two anchors off of a boat.
+There are two primary ways to use two anchors off of a boat.
 You could put both anchors off of the bow, ensuring that the boat will still swing into the current or wind.
 This is known as a Bahamian mooring.
-Another option, used in rivers or when beaching, is to rig an anchor off the bow and one off the stern.
+Another option, used in rivers or when beaching, is to rig one anchor off the bow and one off the stern.

 The Bahamian mooring is a versatile tool that every captain should be able to rig.
 It gets its name from its usefulness in the Bahamian islands, where narrow channels are subject to lots of tidal currents.
 With a properly set Bahamian mooring, a large boat can sit right in the middle of a tight channel or creek, swinging on the current with each tidal shift.